-Even though the setups include many database specific settings, you should always check the paths and filenames used in the corresponding section of the distribution's setup.py file because these depend on your specific ODBC driver/manager installations.
+When compiling the package from source, you should always check the paths and filenames used in the corresponding section of the distribution's mxODBC.py file because these depend on your specific ODBC driver/manager installations.

 You may also want to consult Paul Boddie's mxODBC Configuration page which has some details about specific database backends he has used with mxODBC.